anoymous-518/anon-artifact/README.md

 ## Overview

-This artifact documents a **survey-based human-subject study** that examines how AI-generated answers and explanations influence human trust and decision-making.
+This repository contains the artifact for our survey-based human-subject study, **“When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making.”**

-The repository provides the complete survey structure and question wording used in the study, along with representative examples of the main task questions.
+The study examines how AI-generated explanations that are plausible but adversarially framed can influence human trust and decision-making in AI-assisted tasks.

-These materials allow readers and reviewers to understand the experimental design.
+This artifact provides the survey materials used in the study, including the full survey structure and questions, and representative examples of the main task items.
+These materials are intended to help readers and reviewers understand the experimental design, task setup, and measurement protocol.

 Due to ethical and privacy considerations, no raw human-subject data are included.